 — Métro de Paris Insolite 🚇 (@Metro_Insolite) March 8, 2023

-Even if the road ahead is still long, we appreciate the journey.
-And while we wait for perfect equality, we don’t hesitate to take a stroll down Rochechouart Boulevard to admire the remarkable landmarks, like number 23, the birthplace of Jean Gabin, the former location of the famous cabaret Le Chat Noir at number 84, or even La Cigale, where you can enjoy some live music at number 120.
+Even though the journey is still long, we appreciate the effort.
+And while we're waiting for a perfect equality, we don't hesitate to take a stroll down Rochechouart Boulevard to admire its remarkable monuments, like number 23, the birthplace of Jean Gabin, the former location of the famous cabaret Le Chat Noir at 84, or La Cigale, to enjoy some music vibes at number 120.